 In early 2000, the radiology and diagnostic center grew to include more outpatient diagnostics including nuclear medicine and an open MRI.
 Over the years, Baptist Rehab-Germantown has recognized exceptional growth in outpatient diagnostics with many physicians referring their patients here for testing.

 During this time, the outpatient therapy department also experienced significant growth and Baptist Rehab-Germantown established several satellite clinics separate from the main hospital to more conveniently serve patient needs.
-Outpatient therapy, aquatic therapy as well as physical therapy and occupational therapy are offered.
+Outpatient therapy, aquatic therapy as well as physical therapy, occupational therapy, and speech therapy are offered.

 In 2000, tertiary rehabilitation services and specialty programs from the Baptist Medical Center campus with a rich history dating back to the late 1960s were also moved to Baptist Rehabilitation-Germantown beginning a journey to develop a neurologic rehabilitative center of excellence on the Baptist Rehab-Germantown campus.

 During 2002, Baptist Rehab-Germantown again expanded services to include a Wound Care Center and Pediatric Outpatient therapies (PT, OT and ST).
 The Wound Care Center was initially the only physician led outpatient wound center available in the Baptist Memorial Health Care system and remains the only center of its kind at Baptist in the metro area.

 In 2003, additional focus was given to inpatient safety and a wing of video monitored beds were installed to allow closer monitoring of high risk patients in the inpatient rehabilitation unit.
 An outstanding feature of this program is Baptist Rehab-Germantown's commitment to employ a full time monitor technician to observe patient activity and triage assistance as needed.